A Hacker Just Pwned Over 150,000 Printers Exposed Online

 Are a bunch of printers on the Internet with public IPs (a thought that previously has never crossed my mind, as it's not even a criminal offense...we'd need to invent a new category for it)?

-This keeps happening because mfgs won't fix it (Score:4, Insightful)
+This keeps happening because mfgs won't fix it (Score:5, Interesting)

 I've been giving some thought to this whole botnet epidemic.
 It occurs to be that there is a very straightforward solution: